coder/coder/docs/templates.md

   - The Coder agent logs are typically stored in `/var/log/coder-agent.log`
   - The Coder agent startup script logs are typically stored in `/var/log/coder-startup-script.log`

+### Template name length limits

+Templates cannot exceed 32 characters.
+If your local template directory name or name given in `coder templates create` is greater than 32 characters, the template will fail to upload and give a validation error.

 ## Change Management

 We recommend source controlling your templates as you would other code.